GRSupercool/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Use the `grep` command to search for text within a file.
-Use `grep` on all the `.user` files in `challenge_files` to find which files contain "WA" (the abbreviation for Washington state). *How many files did you find?*
+Use `grep` on all the `.user` files in `challenge_files` to find which files contain "WA" (the abbreviation for Washington state). *How many files did you find?*  two

-* Use the `-r` option of `grep` to *recursively* find the text "Waldo" hidden in a file somewhere under the `challenge_files` directory. *Paste the result showing the file and line where the word "Waldo" shows up.*
+* Use the `-r` option of `grep` to *recursively* find the text "Waldo" hidden in a file somewhere under the `challenge_files` directory. *Paste the result showing the file and line where the word "Waldo" shows up.*  Ut est maiores quia autem.
+Nisi modi Waldo sed corporis sit explicabo ut est. Et est placeat ea sunt sunt consectetur sunt incidunt.
+Explicabo vel esse blanditiis dolorem culpa non quia.

 ### Pipes and Connecting Commands